Projected Area Solution

 How to Calculate Projected Area?

-Projected Area calculator uses Projected Area = Width*(Roller Radius*Change in Thickness)^0.5 to calculate the Projected Area, The Projected Area formula is defined as the product of width of stock or work material and the projected length of work on roller.
+Projected Area calculator uses Projected Area = Width*(Roller Radius*Change in Thickness)^0.5 to calculate the Projected Area, the projected area typically refers to the cross-sectional area of the material being rolled as it contacts the rolls.
+This area is projected onto a plane perpendicular to the direction of rolling.
 Projected Area is denoted by A symbol.

 How to calculate Projected Area using this online calculator?
 To use this online calculator for Projected Area, enter Width (w), Roller Radius (R) & Change in Thickness (Δt) and hit the calculate button.
 Here is how the Projected Area calculation can be explained with given input values -> 12240 = 0.003*(0.102*0.01632)^0.5.